Ryan-M-Kawai/Boxing-Machine-Learning-Classifier/README.md

 ## Model interpretability tooling (`train.py`)

-Beyond just training, `train.py` tries to answer *why* the model predicts what it predicts:

 - **Permutation importance:** shuffles one feature channel across validation samples (breaking that feature's link to the label) and measures how much validation accuracy drops — repeated multiple times per feature and averaged, since the shuffle is random.
 - **SHAP (gradient-based attribution):** uses `GradientExplainer` against a background reference sample to attribute each prediction back to individual input features, both overall and per-punch-class, giving a sense of *how much* a feature pushes the output, not just whether the model relies on it.
 - **Feature correlation matrix:** a Pearson correlation heatmap across all 26 features (flattened across samples and timesteps) to catch redundant or highly-correlated engineered features.